MicrosoftDocs/win32/desktop-src/Services/configuring-a-service-using-sc.md

 ---
-Description: 'The Windows SDK contains a command-line utility, Sc.exe, that can be used to query or modify the database of installed services.
+Description: The Windows SDK contains a command-line utility, Sc.exe, that can be used to query or modify the database of installed services.
 Its commands correspond to the functions provided by the SCM.
-The syntax is as follows.' ms.assetid: 'd304922c-86fb-4c62-9bfa-c827df4aecd8'
+The syntax is as follows. ms.assetid: d304922c-86fb-4c62-9bfa-c827df4aecd8
-title: Configuring a Service Using SC
+title: Configuring a Service Using SC ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Configuring a Service Using SC